Texas homeschools are classified as a type of private school and must meet a few requirements.

 Regulation

+Texas has one option for homeschooling.
 Parents who homeschool their students, ages 6 to 19, must provide citizenship instruction.
 The local district may ask parents to provide some assurance that they are homeschooling their child; otherwise, registering or reporting their homeschool participation is not required.
 Similarly, it appears that homeschooled students are exempt from the compulsory attendance laws.
-There are some requirements for what and how homeschooled students should be taught.
+There are some requirements for what and how homeschooled students should be taught, such as core subjects.
 See the Leeper decision or local resources for details.
+There are no requirements related to instruction time, record keeping, instructor certification, or testing.

 Texas does not have a formal policy about student access to public school classes or activities.
 Homeschooled students have part-time access to sports activities provided at public schools.
 Access is otherwise restricted, meaning homeschooled students can access extracurriculars (like sports) but no other educational offerings.
 Further, no explicit statute governs access to public school offerings for anyone outside the public school system.
 Additionally, it appears that homeschools are considered private schools regarding decisions on providing services for children with special needs.
 See here for more detailed information.